Overview of This Lesson

 In the example above, we've defined a rule using the section selector.
 This tells the browser to find all <section> elements and give them a grey background, navy text, a margin around the outside of the section (.2em means it is set to be 20% of the section's font size), and some padding space around the inside border of the section (.3em means 30% of the section's font size).
 You'll learn more about those properties and their values later.

-Here's a CodePen example you can play with: this example uses element selectors for the <h1>, <h2>, and <strong> elements to change the colours of those elements on the page.
+Here's a CodePen example you can play with: this example uses element selectors for the header and level-X heading elements to change the styling of those elements on the page.

 See the Pen CSS Selectors: Element by Wendi Jollymore (@ProfWendi) on CodePen.